dasher-project/dasher-web/documents/Milestones.md

 - Bugs and missing features shall be remedied
 - Remaining user driven features formalized previously shall be incorporated into Dasher-Web.
-- Release of desktop apps and mobile apps
+- Release version 1.0 release of desktop apps and mobile apps